 Withdraw into yourself and look.
 And if you do not find yourself beautiful, yet act as does the creator of a statue.
 He cuts away here, he smooths there, he makes this line lighter, the other purer, until a lovely face has grown upon his work.
 So you do also: cut away all that is excessive, straighten all that is crooked.
 And never cease chiseling your statue until you see the perfect goodness established in the stainless shrine.

 Another branch of Alexandrian scholars, probably overlapping to a large extent with the Neoplatonists, obsessed over the mystical “wisdom literature” of Pharaonic Egypt, much of which they believed to be the work of a mythical sage or demigod named Hermes Trismegistus: “Hermes the Thrice-Great.”
-Their corpus of Greek translations, commentaries, and original elaborations on these aged texts — the boundaries between the categories are often unclear — became vast in volume and in scope, covering everything from astrology and alchemy to what we would regard today as more defensible sciences, along with page after page of inscrutable musings on the ineffable spirit world.
-Following its rediscovery in the West at the beginning of the Renaissance, this so-called “Hermetica” would have a huge influence on European thought for several centuries; it became, for example, the wellspring of Isaac Newton’s alchemical theories.
-Even today, it remains a staple of the occult, the original source of our still-prevalent cultural preoccupation with ancient Egypt as a sort of key to the metaphysical mysteries of life.
+Their corpus of Greek translations, commentaries, and elaborations on these aged texts — the boundaries between the categories are often unclear — became vast in volume and in scope, covering everything from astrology and alchemy to what we would regard today as more defensible sciences, along with page after page of inscrutable musings on the ineffable spirit world.
+Following its rediscovery in the West at the beginning of the Renaissance, this so-called “Hermetica” had a huge influence on European thought for several centuries; it became, for example, the wellspring of Isaac Newton’s alchemical theories.
+Even today, it remains a staple resource for occult and new-age belief systems, as befits one of the original sources of our still-prevalent cultural preoccupation with ancient Egypt as a sort of key to the metaphysical mysteries of life.

-Ironically in light of its longstanding connection to pseudo-science, the Hermetica does strongly hint that the Earth may orbit the Sun rather than vice versa; it was even cited by Nicolaus Copernicus as a defense against any charge of apostasy when he published his own theory of heliocentrism in 1543.
-Yet none of Hermes’s Alexandrian translators/interpreters seems to have attempted to investigate this claim in any grounded way — so far had they withdrawn themselves from the empirical interests of Archimedes, Aristarchus, or even Claudius Ptolemy.
-Alexandrians, whether Christian or pagan, were now more interested in plumbing the depths of their spiritual consciences than mapping the system of the physical world.
+Ironically in light of its longstanding connection to pseudo-science, the Hermetica does strongly hint that the Earth may orbit the Sun; it was even cited by Nicolaus Copernicus as a defense against any charge of apostasy when he published his own theory of heliocentrism in 1543.
+Yet none of Hermes’s Alexandrian translators/interpreters seems to have attempted to investigate this claim in any grounded way.
+By the middle of the third century AD, almost of the scholars of Alexandria had abandoned the empirical approaches of Archimedes, Aristarchus, or even Claudius Ptolemy.
+Alexandrians, whether Christian or not, were now more interested in plumbing the depths of their spiritual consciences than mapping the system of the physical world.
 Instead of looking forward, seeking to reason out the nature of things for themselves by empirical means, the scholars of Alexandria were now attempting to dredge up received wisdom from an allegedly more enlightened past.